maulanicandra/AirlinesCustomerSegmentation/README.md

-    Passenggers who have low Total distance (km) flights that have been done Passengger who have low Number of customer flights Passengger who have high last flight time to last flight order interval assengger who have low member duration.
+    Passenggers who have low Total distance (km) flights that have been done Passengger who have low Number of customer flights Passengger who have high last flight time to last flight order interval Passengger who have low member duration.
 Cluster 3 is passengers who used our flight lately.
 Need to maintain well, you can also use member upgrade measures.

 Cluster 1 (Green) (4809 members):